broadinstitute/gatk/scripts/variantstore/docs/RUNNING_EXOMES_ON_GVS.md

 # Running Exomes on GVS

 This document describes the changes necessary to run exome gVCFs through the GVS workflow.
 The changes needed to run exomes primarily involve using different parameters.

-**NOTE:**

-- Currently this document is written to be at the developer level (that is for experienced developers).
+Currently this document is written to be at the developer level (that is for experienced developers).
 For other docs (specifically, for our beta users) see [https://github.com/broadinstitute/gatk/tree/ah_var_store/scripts/variantstore/beta_docs/]([https://github.com/broadinstitute/gatk/tree/ah_var_store/scripts/variantstore/beta_docs/)
-- For exomes we want to use the latest BGE exome interval list:
-  `gs://gcp-public-data--broad-references/hg38/v0/bge_exome_calling_regions.v1.1.interval_list`

 ## Setup

-- Create a Terra workspace and a BigQuery dataset with the corresponding permissions for you PROXY group
+- Create a Terra workspace and a BigQuery dataset with the necessary corresponding permissions for your PROXY group.
 - Populate the workspace with the following workflows:
   - [GvsBulkIngestGenomes](https://dockstore.org/my-workflows/github.com/broadinstitute/gatk/GvsBulkIngestGenomes) workflow
   - [GvsAssignIds](https://dockstore.org/my-workflows/github.com/broadinstitute/gatk/GvsAssignIds) workflow (only if you want to calculate Precision and Sensitivity)